mahlonsmith/nim-ladybug/USAGE.md

 ## Working with Values

-A `KuzuFlatTuple` contains the entire row.
-You can index a value at its column position, returning a `KuzuValue`.
+A `LbugFlatTuple` contains the entire row.
+You can index a value at its column position, returning a `LbugValue`.

 ```nim
 var res = conn.query """